[Updated April 24, 2023]

 The Appalachian Trail and the Benton MacKaye Trail (named after the man who envisioned the AT) both start in Fannin County on Springer Mountain.
 They’re the same path for the first few miles, then split and head in different directions.

-The Benton MacKaye Trail System, which stretches 300 miles to the northeast section of Great Smoky Mountains National Park, runs through Blue Ridge and the Cohutta Wilderness before moving into Tennessee.
+The Benton MacKaye Trail System, which stretches 300 miles to the northeast section of the Great Smoky Mountains, runs through Blue Ridge and the Cohutta Wilderness before moving into Tennessee.

 There are tons of different BMT trail heads you can access in Blue Ridge.
 These include Springer Mountain, Three Forks, the Toccoa Swinging Bridge trail, Falls Branch Falls, the historic Shallowford Bridge, and more.